section-engineering-education/engineering-education/articles/password-checker-javascript/index.md

 ![Medium password](/engineering-education/password-checker-javascript/medium-password.png)

-- **Weak**: If the entered password does not meet the strong or medium-level requirements then it is deemed weak.
+- **Weak**: If the entered password does not meet the strong or medium-level requirements, then it is deemed weak.

 ![Weak password](/engineering-education/password-checker-javascript/weak-password.png)